Michael Learns to Rock: Mainstream success in Asia (1997–1999)

+Continuing as a trio (2000–2006)

 In 2000, Søren Madsen decided to leave the group to embark on a solo career.
 The remaining three members set themselves the challenge of pursuing a sound different from that of their previous albums and thus produced the album Blue Night, which almost went platinum in Denmark and sold well in Asia, with sales over one million.
 The following year a biography of MLTR, Something You Should Know written by Poul Martin-Bonde, was published along with a few previously unreleased recordings.
 The English translation of the book was called It Never Rains on Bali, a reference to an incident that took place during the band's 1995 Bali concert, where a no-rain forecast proved wrong and the unexpected rain stopped the concert.

 After the release of Blue Night, the band took a prolonged break, with Richter working on his solo album Planet Blue.
 The band later admitted that they even considered disbanding during this time.
 They ultimately decided against it, following the success of their greatest hits album releases, including 19 Love Songs / Love Ballads in 2002, which went to number 2 in Denmark.

 In 2004, the band regrouped again, departing from the name MLTR, and using the original name for their sixth album called Michael Learns to Rock, released in Asia as Take Me to Your Heart.
 The album focused on the Asian market.
 The single "Take Me to Your Heart" was a remake of Jacky Cheung's "Goodbye Kiss" ("吻别"), and was popular in China, Hong Kong, Vietnam, Thailand and Taiwan.
 By the end of 2006 alone, the single created a record when it sold over 6 million paid downloads and was awarded the "Most Downloaded Single of the Year 2006".
 MLTR sang an English and Chinese duet of "Take Me to Your Heart" with the Chinese singer Hu Yanbin at a 2005 New Year's Party in Guangzhou, China.
 The band also sang the song with the South Korean star Shin Hye-sung, lead vocalist of the famous boy band Shinhwa.
 This album has been one of the major successes of MLTR in Asia, especially China.